BatelKat96/Mr.BitCoin/README.md

 ```
 git clone https://github.com/BatelKat96/Mr.BitCoin.git
 ```
-Open the terminal and enter the following line to run it locally on your computer:
+Open the terminal and enter the following lines to download the libraries and run it locally on your computer:
 ```
+npm i
 npm run dev
 ```
 Runs the app in the development mode.